Causes and risk factors of skin cancer

-The main cause of most skin cancers is sun exposure.
-But other things can increase the risk.
+There are certain things that can increase the chance of developing skin cancer.
 These are called risk factors.
-Having one or more risk factor does not mean you will get skin cancer.
-Having no risk factors does not mean you will not develop skin cancer.
-Risk factors may include the following.
+Having one or more risk factors does not mean you will get skin cancer.
+And not having risk factors does not mean you will not develop it.

 Ultraviolet (UV) light from the sun is the main cause of most skin cancers.
 UV light damages the DNA (genetic material) in our skin cells and can cause skin cancer.